TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • Complicated payment structure

-The American Express Platinum Card is the best perks and benefits credit card in Canada, hands down.
-While the TD Aeroplan VIP provides an excellent travel experience, the Amex Platinum’s benefits touch on every part of everyday life, from airport lounge access to shopping, golfing, and fine dining.
+The Platinum Card is the best perks and benefits credit card in Canada, hands down.
+While the TD Aeroplan Visa Infinite Privilege Credit Card provides an excellent travel experience, The Platinum Card's benefits touch on every part of everyday life, from airport lounge access to shopping, golfing, and fine dining.
 And while it may earn slightly fewer points than its rival, it offers many more ways to use them.

 More flexible rewards